MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ## Learn more

-- Try our interactive guide: [Discover and manage cloud app usage with Microsoft Cloud App Security](https://mslearn.cloudguides.com/guides/Discover%20and%20manage%20cloud%20app%20usage%20with%20Microsoft%20Cloud%20App%20Security)
+- Try our interactive guide: [Discover and manage cloud app usage with Microsoft Defender for Cloud Apps](https://mslearn.cloudguides.com/guides/Discover%20and%20manage%20cloud%20app%20usage%20with%20Microsoft%20Cloud%20App%20Security)